Tens of thousands of young scouts to leave South Korean world jamboree as storm Khanun looms

 Organizers earlier on Monday were scurrying to come up with plans to evacuate the scouts ahead of the storm’s arrival.
 Choi Chang-haeng, secretary-general of the jamboree’s organizing committee, said organizers have secured more than 340 evacuation venues, including community centers and gyms, in regions near Buan.

-About 40,000 scouts, mostly teenagers, from 158 countries came to the Jamboree at a campsite built on land reclaimed from the sea.
+About 40,000 scouts — mostly teenagers — from 158 countries came to the jamboree, built on land reclaimed from the sea.
 About 4,500 were from the U.K., representing the largest national contingent, while about 1,000 were from the United States.

+South Korea categorizes Khanun as a typhoon, defined as a tropical storm with winds stronger than 61 kilometers (38 miles) per hour.
+South Korea’s weather agency expects Khanun to weaken to a storm within the next five days.